ZetaPhase/BetaGo/README.md

 **BetaGo** client (Android, Java) - written by `xeliot` - This client is the main mobile app for BetaGo.
-It does not yet support the new `BetaGo.Server` API; it currently only works with the Flask server
+It does not yet support the new `BetaGo.Server` API; it currently only works with the Flask server.

 **BetaGoSnow** client (Android, Kotlin) - written by `0xFireball` -
 This is a secondary client for BetaGo.
 It is developed to test the very latest unstable changes and features in `BetaGo.Server`.
 This client only supports the new API.
+This client does not yet support all the BetaGo features that the **BetaGo** app supports.
+Until this support is finished, this app can be found **[here](https://github.com/0xFireball/BetaGo-Snow/tree/master/app/android/BetaGoSnow)**.

 #### Current Features